Viral Videos: What Business Owners Need to Know

 Higher View Counts Don’t Always Equal More Sales

-When you are creating a marketing campaign with the intent to go viral, you have to decide on your objectives before you can determine the steps you need to take.
+When you are creating a video marketing campaign with the intent to go viral, you have to decide on your objectives before you can determine the steps you need to take.
 Often, people will focus entirely on the number of views they get, which is problematic because views don’t always equal more sales.

 A cute video of puppies or a funny clip about cheap razors might be fun to watch but many viewers won’t do anything else afterward.
 If you want your viewers to be buyers, you need to use targeted ads that focus on reaching the right audience.